talonendm/talonendm.github.io/_posts/2020-12-05-p5templateinfo.md

 ### create new repo in github

-<yourreponame>, e.g. onnenpyora
+In this example "onnenpyora" repo was created and p5 template code files were copied into it.

+Go to your GitHub pages, in my case: [https://github.com/talonendm/](https://github.com/talonendm/).
+Create new repository: onnenpyora
 Add a README file: This is where you can write a long description for your project.
-Learn more.

-in Bash do following commands:
+Windows, start Git Bash and do the following commands:

 ~~~

-cd git
+cd git # or wherever you have your repositories
 git clone https://github.com/talonendm/onnenpyora.git
 cd onnenpyora
 git branch gh-pages